Dzenkin/CortexDev/README.md

   - Code compiled in Keil µVision 4 .71 with standard libraries for STM32F0.
  <br>
-  - Capacitive sensor
+  - Capacitive sensor <br>
-  consist of two metal tubes, one inside another, separated by isolator. constants tested on tubes with 120mm active zone, diameter 19mm and 28mm (3.5MM gap).
+  Sensitive "capacitance" consist of two metal tubes, one inside another, separated by isolator. constants tested on tubes with 120mm active zone, diameter 19mm and 28mm (3.5MM gap).
   <br>
-  - Inductive Proximity Sensor
+  - Inductive Proximity Sensor<br>
   As sensitive inductor used printed coil 10 turns ~1" diameter (or winding of same size)